Michael S. Benn

-In the distressed and restructuring space, among other projects, Mike has represented an Ad Hoc Group of Noteholders (including affiliates of Capital Group, BlackRock, CI Investments, Manulife, Mesirow and CastleKnight) in connection with the contested Chapter 11 cases of Altera Infrastructure L.P., Capital Group, Barings LLC and Aegon in connection with the contested Chapter 11 case of Hertz Global Holdings, Bausch Health as the stalking horse bidder in Synergy Pharmaceuticals’ §363 sale of substantially all its assets, Education Management in connection with its $1.5 billion out-of-court recapitalization, Credit Suisse, as first-lien administrative and collateral agent, in connection with the contested $1.1 billion §363 sale in bankruptcy of certain assets of Boston Generating to Constellation Energy Group, and ad hoc lender groups in connection with various Chapter 11 cases, including the restructuring of Rotech Healthcare Inc. and Riviera Holdings.
+In the liability management and restructuring space, among other projects, Mike has represented Rayonier Advanced Materials in various financing and restructuring matters, Overstock.com in its acquisition of intellectual property and related assets from Bed Bath & Beyond, affiliates of Capital Group, BlackRock, CI Investments, Manulife, Mesirow and CastleKnight in connection with the contested Chapter 11 cases of Altera Infrastructure L.P., Capital Group, Barings LLC and Aegon in connection with the contested Chapter 11 case of Hertz Global Holdings, and Bausch Health as the stalking horse bidder in Synergy Pharmaceuticals’ §363 sale of substantially all its assets.

-Mike received a B.A. summa cum laude and with distinction in all subjects from Cornell University in 2002, where he was a member of Phi Beta Kappa and a Merrill Presidential Scholar and completed a J.D. from the University of Pennsylvania Law School in 2007, where he was a member of the Order of the Coif and an associate editor of the University of Pennsylvania Law Review.
+Mike received a B.A. summa cum laude and with distinction in all subjects from Cornell University in 2002, where he was a member of Phi Beta Kappa and a Merrill Presidential Scholar.
+He completed his J.D. at the University of Pennsylvania Law School in 2007, where he was a member of the Order of the Coif and an associate editor of the University of Pennsylvania Law Review.
 He also received an M.A. in theatre studies from Brown University in 2004.